 About adopting a cat, Lafaille told us, “Over 1.6 million cats are adopted every year in the United States.
 It is important to know that each cat is an individual which means they all require different levels of care and attention.
 Some cats are very outgoing and actively seek human attention, while others may be more reserved, preferring attention on their own terms.
 Before adopting a cat, talk to a professional at your local shelter about the qualities you are looking for in a companion.
 For example, kittens can be unpredictable and energetic while adult cats have more set personality traits.
 When thinking of adding a new pet to the household, everyone should fully understand the commitment and responsibilities that pet adoption involves and know their role when it comes to caring for the pet.”
 Welcoming a cat into your home can be a very fun, mutually beneficial thing for both the people at home and your new furry friend but be sure to take care when making such a commitment.

-No matter how you choose to celebrate cats today, we hope you have a great time enjoying the company of your little buddy or considering how bringing one home might make your house feel a little more like a home.
+No matter how you choose to celebrate cats today, we hope you have a great time enjoying the company of your little buddy or considering how bringing one home might make your place feel a little more like home.
 Happy National Cat Day from your neighbors at Offerpad!